jgaribaldi/hapi/README.md

 - Enable upstream: enables the given upstream for all the configured routes
 - Disable upstream: disables the given upstream for all the configured routes
 - Add route: adds a given route to the current context
+- Delete route: deletes a given route to the current context